feeding my ohana

 One small squeeze of fish sauce (yes, the stinky one)

 Mix all ingredients for chicken together and marinate chicken--ideally for an afternoon, but at least 30 minutes.
-Best to grill, If it's snowing, you can bake the chicken and baste with the marinade.
+Better to grill, but if it's snowing, you can a) bake the chicken and baste with the marinade or b) dump everything into a saute pan and cook it like teriyaki chicken.

 While the chicken is cooking, dump all the sauce ingredients in a pan and heat til just boiling.
 The sauce will tend to be thick so add as much or as little water as you like until you are happy with the texture of the sauce.
 Dip chicken in sauce (and eat!).